 This is a great way to use up left-over roasted Brussels sprouts.
-Combine them with bacon in a creamy sauce and bake with macaroni until crisp and golden.
+Combine them with bacon in a creamy sauce for the ultimate macaroni and cheese.

-Macaroni & Cheese with brussels sprouts and bacon
+Macaroni and Cheese with brussels sprouts and bacon

 for the cheese sauce

 - 1 litre milk heated with 1 bay leaf 5 black peppercorns and a garlic clove

 - 150 g (5oz) mature cheddar cheese grated

 - 250 g (½lb) packet bacon chopped and fried

 - 1 cup grated cheese for the topping

 - Pre-heat the oven to 180°C/350°F.